solaranamnesis/nevil-story-maskelyne/on-the-mineral-constituents-of-meteorites/full-text-english.md

 This approximate method of measuring the angles of so minute a crystal, when used with some crystals of Osbornite, gave for:

+1 1 1, 1 1 1' a mean of fifteen measurements on two crystals 70° 27′, Regular octahedron 70° 31′
+1 1 1, 1 1' 1' a mean of nine measurements on two crystals 109° 31′, Regular octahedron 109° 28′
+1 1 1, 1 1' 1 a mean of six measurements on two crystals 69° 58′
+1 1 1, 1 1 1' a mean of six measurements on a third crystal 70° 37′

 The analysis of this mineral presented a very difficult problem, the total amount available being too minute for any quantitative results to be expected from it.
 Moreover it was found that these little crystals resisted the action of the acids when in their integrity, and when crushed their minute size rendered the manipulation most difficult and the results uncertain.
 Boiled for a long while in nitric acid they were unchanged; and even hydrogen fluoride had no apparent action on them.
 They passed unscathed through a fusion of a small amount of Oldhamite with potassium-sodium carbonate; though when fused with potassium chlorate, a crystal of Osbornite entirely disappeared --- perhaps from its escaping notice.

 The crystals are very brittle, and after being crushed the powder retains the beautiful golden colour of the surface, which is therefore intrinsic and not due to a tarnish; to which cause, however, a ruddy hue in two of the crystals may have been due.